 By integrating this method of automated temporary access with your pager service, you can automatically grant a new role to your users while they are on-call and then remove it when they are cycled back to their normal duties.

 Tying It All Together

-However, you manage access to your infrastructure and ensuring that your on-call staff has the permissions that they need when they need them is critical to ensure that you can recover in a timely fashion.
+However you manage access to your infrastructure and ensure that your on-call staff has the permissions that they need when they need them is critical to ensure that you can recover in a timely fashion.
 At the same time, exercising the principle of least privilege is prudent to avoid accidental errors due to unnecessarily elevated privileges.

 About the Author